jacechua/cryptography/README.md

 # cryptography
-Cryptography in theory and practice in cloud architectures.
+Cryptography in theory, implementation, and in practice.